SCRT-HQ/VaporShell/docs/glossary/Add-Include.md

 # Add-Include

 ## SYNOPSIS
-Adds the transform function "AWS::Include" to a Vaporshell template
+Adds the transform function "AWS::Include" to a VaporShell template

 ## SYNTAX